mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 The current MVP supports:

-- A bundled anonymous multi-turn chat UI with grounded answers and document sources.
+- A bundled demo UI with 10 pre-seeded accounts, JWT-based account selection, user-scoped browser chat state, grounded answers, and document sources.
   User-facing agent answers are always in Vietnamese.
+- Real PDF listing, search, and ingestion for the Credit, Compliance, and Operations policy knowledge bases.
 - Credit, Compliance, and Operations specialist agents.
 - A fixed Credit → Compliance → Operations assessment workflow.
 - RAG chunk retrieval with full-page fallback when a chunk lacks context.